Allens Level, North Carolina

-Allens Level is an unincorporated community in Person County, North Carolina, about 5.4 miles from the center of Roxboro, North Carolina.
+Allens Level is an unincorporated community in Person County, North Carolina, United States, about 5.4 miles from the center of Roxboro, North Carolina.
 It is centered around the intersection of Hurdle Mills Road (also known as North Carolina Highway 157) and Flat River Church Road.
 Flat River Church Road becomes Huff Road west of Hurdle Mills Road.

 Geography

 Allens Level has an elevation of 627 feet.
 It is part of the Eastern Standard Time Zone.

 Cemetery

 The Roy Carver Family Cemetery is located in Allens Level.